SummaryRead the full fact sheet

 - costs associated with a longer stay in hospital and longer recovery time.

 All people admitted to hospital are at some risk of contracting an HAI.
 If you are very sick or have had surgery, you have an increased risk.
-Some people are more vulnerable than others.
-These include:
+Some people are more vulnerable than others, including:

-- those with medical conditions – such as diabetes
+- people with certain medical conditions, such as diabetes

-- people with defective immunity – people with diseases that compromise their immune system or people who are being treated with chemotherapy or steroids.
+- people with low immunity – such as people with diseases that compromise their immune system or people who are being treated with chemotherapy or steroids.

-There are other risk factors that may increase your likelihood of acquiring HAI.
+There are other risk factors that may increase your risk of acquiring an HAI.
 These include:

-- length of stay – a long hospital stay can increase the risk, for example, admission for complex or multiple illnesses
+- increased length of stay – a long hospital stay can increase your risk of HAI, for example, if you are admitted to hospital for complex or multiple illnesses

-- operations and surgical procedures – the length and type of surgery can also have an impact
+- surgical procedures – the length and type of surgery can increase the risk

 - hand hygiene techniques – inadequate hand hygiene practices by hospital staff and patients may increase your risk

-- equipment – invasive procedures can introduce infection into the body, for example, procedures that require the use of equipment such as urinary catheters, IV drips and infusions, respiratory equipment and drain tubes
+- invasive procedures – some procedures that bypass the body’s normal protective layer, the skin, can introduce infection into the body – for example, insertion of urinary catheters, IV cannulas, respiratory equipment and drain tubes

-- wounds – wounds, incisions (surgical cuts), burns and ulcers are all prone to infection
+- non-intact skin – wounds, incisions (surgical cuts), burns and ulcers are more prone to infection than intact skin.

 The most common types of infection acquired in hospitals are: